|2||Fort Jones, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Stockton air is currently 8.1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Stockton is currently 5.6 times the WHO annual air quality guideline value

 Moderate 99 US AQI

 |Wednesday, Jan 25|